GETTING STARTED

 Shielded Metal Arc Welding (S.M.A.W.)
 Stick Welding on Carbon Steel Plate E7018-1

 Also called “stick” welding, this process is the first module taught.
 It is 120 hours of practical plate training and covers all 4 positions.
-Upon successful completion of training the applicant will test for C.W.B. certification in 4 positions: flat, horizontal, vertical-up and overhead.
+Upon successful completion of training the student will test for C.W.B. certification in 4 positions: flat, horizontal, vertical-up and overhead.

 Flux Core/Metal Core Arc Welding (F.C.A.W./M.C.A.W.)
 Welding on Carbon Steel Plate

 Both F.C.A.W. and M.C.A.W. are called “MIG” welding and part of the second module after learning “stick” welding.
 This module is 50 hours practical training and repeats the 4 positions taught in the S.M.A.W. module.
-Upon successful completion of F.C.A.W./M.C.A.W. training the applicant will test for C.W.B. certification in 2 positions: flat and horizontal.
+Upon successful completion of F.C.A.W./M.C.A.W. training the student will test for C.W.B. certification in 2 positions: flat and horizontal.

 Gas Metal Arc Welding (G.M.A.W.)
 MIG Welding on Carbon Steel Plate

 Also called “MIG hardwire” welding, this module is 30 hours and covers flat, horizontal, vertical-up, vertical down, and overhead training.
-Upon successful completion of training the applicant will test for Can-Weld In-House certification in 5 positions: flat, horizontal, vertical-up, vertical-down and overhead.
+Upon successful completion of training the student will test for Can-Weld In-House certification in 5 positions: flat, horizontal, vertical-up, vertical-down and overhead.

 Additional Welding Techniques